What is Lithuania?

-We have ambitions.
+When we talk about Lithuanian technologies, there is no doubt that we have ambitions.
 These are apparent when we look up to the sky, where our satellites orbit the Earth along with others.
 Lithuania has always been a nation of dreamers – and even though we are a distance from the big science centres of Europe and the world, we have our own creators of whom we have always been proud.
 Our country is small, but we are ambitious and are always several steps ahead of others in focus areas we pursue.

 Antanas Gustaitis developed the first monoplane, ANBO I, in 1925, making Lithuania famous for this worldwide; and today, Lithuanians develop LituanicaSAT satellites at the space technology company NanoAvionics.